fannarfreyr/Hierarchical-Vehicle-Classification-Group-44/experiment_log.md

 3. THE GAP:                8.31% points
 4. Internal Consistency:   90.44% (How often heads agree)

-### Notes from Gemini
+### Notes for report

 1. Why did Exact Accuracy go up?
-(75.9% $\to$ 77.2%) By forcing the model to answer "What Brand is this?", you gave the shared backbone (the ResNet feature extractor) a strong hint.
+(75.9% $\to$ 77.2%) By forcing the model to answer "What Brand is this?", we gave the shared backbone (the ResNet feature extractor) a strong hint.
 It learned features that are distinct to specific brands (like BMW grilles or Porsche headlights) which helped the specific Car classifier do its job better.
 This is called Auxiliary Task Learning.
 2. Why is Consistency only 90%?
 This is the "Frankenstein Problem."
-In ~9.5% of your test set (approx. 760 images), your model is confused.Head 1 says: "This is a Toyota."Head 2 says: "This is a Honda Civic."Currently, your loss function (loss_make + loss_model) treats these as separate problems.
+In ~9.5% of the test set (approx. 760 images), the model is confused.Head 1 says: "This is a Toyota."Head 2 says: "This is a Honda Civic."Currently, the loss function (loss_make + loss_model) treats these as separate problems.
 It doesn't strictly punish the model for disagreeing with itself.

 ### Notes
 Training finished.
 Logged curves, confusion matrix, sample image.